 20 pound bags of onions we carried in slung over our shoulders then dropped heavily onto the table.
 We got a lot of great feedback and responses that are factoring into next iterations of the piece.

 Here's a little mention of us in a Culturebot article about the festival.

-In the meantime, I maintain my sanity taking Storm on hikes to see the ridiculous sunsets we've been blessed with pretty much nightly here in the Bay Area.
+In the meantime, I'm enjoying taking Storm on hikes to see the ridiculous sunsets we've been blessed with pretty much nightly here in the Bay Area.
 Enjoy a slideshow of these #nofilter pictures!